Issue 245 2021-01-07

 How many times have you heard “monads do not compose”?
 I’ve spent a lot of time trying to contradict this statement.

-The visitor pattern is essentially the same thing as Church encoding by Gabriel Gonzalez
+The visitor pattern is essentially the same thing as Church encoding by Gabriella Gonzalez

 This post explains how the visitor pattern is essentially the same thing as Church encoding (or Böhm-Berarducci encoding).